 Does the staff speak English?

-All our staff members are fluent in English (some crew members also speak German, French and Japanese).
+All our staff members are fluent in English (some crew members also speak German, Dutch and Japanese).

 Does the dive center cater to photographers?

 Yes, we have 6 custom built “camera hotels” with locked storage so that you don’t have to take your cameras to your room, lighted work areas, charging stations for strobes and batteries with both U.S. standard 110 volt/60 as well as European plugs with 220 volt power, padded work area so that gear doesn’t roll, clean air to dry cameras and strobes as well as magnifying glasses for close work.

 Is there a place to wash my dive gear?

 Extra deep tiled and lighted rinse tanks are adjacent to the dive dock and within feet of the gear storage area.
 The tanks are drained and refilled with fresh water several times daily.
 We have separate rinse tanks exclusive for photo gear.